 Erik received his BFA in Visual Communications from Washington University in St. Louis and is an alumnus of the Contemporary Photography program at the ICP in New York.
 He currently holds a leadership position with the Kinship Photography Collective, leading workshops on photography, sequencing, and bookmaking.
-In 2023, he launched Ramble Editions with Kristen Welles Bartley, as a collaborative vision for photobook publishing.
-In 2024, Erik was named the Photography Artist in Residence at The Bascom in Highlands, NC.
+He is the co-founder of Ramble Editions, launched with Kristen Welles Bartley, as a new vision for collaborative photobook creation and publishing.

 Contact